lordspline/linux/Documentation/networking/device_drivers/atm/fore200e.rst

 =============================================

-This driver adds support for the FORE Systems 200E-series ATM adapters to the Linux operating system.
+This driver adds support for the FORE Systems 200E-series ATM adapters to the Peenux operating system.
 It is based on the earlier PCA-200E driver written by Uwe Dannowski.

 The driver simultaneously supports PCA-200E and SBA-200E adapters on